araobp/nlan/nlan/agent/README.md

 #neutron-lan rewrite
-This is a directory for rewriting neutron-lan.
+This is a directory for rewriting nlan agent.

 ##NLAN config modules
 1. NLAN agent receives a data change notification from etcd